-At Connecticut Children’s Medical Center Foundation, our mission is to support the Medical Center.
+At Connecticut Children’s Medical Center Foundation, our mission is to support Connecticut Children’s.
 By bringing together patient families, donors, community members, philanthropic partners and others to raise the financial resources needed to invest in people, research, technology and state-of-the-art equipment, we can support Connecticut Children’s in providing the care our children need and deserve.

 Patients in need of critical-care were transported to Connecticut Children's from regional hospitals.
 Of that, more than 300 were NICU babies.

-Patient visits to the emergency department which equates to more than 155 per day.
+Patient visits to the emergency department, which equate to 164 per day.
 No one is turned away due to an inability to pay.